SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 </xsl:when>
 ```

-This means we can get javascript to execute if we can supply it in a reference like:
+This means an attacker can execute arbitrary JavaScript by supplying a reference like:

 ```
 <nonXMLBody>